 The High School Placement Test (HSPT) is used for placement of incoming 9th grade students.
 Only 9th grade applicants for the 2020-2021 academic year are required to take the placement test.

-The test is scheduled for Saturday, January 25, 2020.
-By submitting the admission application by January 25, 2020, applicants will be automatically registered for the HSPT at CCHS.
-Applicants who apply to CCHS and take the test at CCHS are given priority consideration for admission and tuition assistance.
+Applicants who apply to CCHS and take the test at CCHS are given priority consideration for admission, scholarship and tuition assistance.

 - Students are required to take the HSPT at the school they would most like to attend.